sjm446/nextflow-tutorial/README.md

 containing a list of commands to be executed to assemble and configure the image with the software packages required.

-In this step you will create a Docker image containing the Samtools tool.
+In this step you will create a Docker image containing the Salmon tool.

 Warning: the Docker build process automatically copies all files that are located in the